Presenting things to do in Cape Town, South Africa according to Rafiqua of Rafiqua Israel Express.

 Bonus: When on top of Table Mountain, keep your eyes open for dassies, an African rat related to the elephant family, which calls Table Mountain home and lives between the rocks and the fynbos (plants).

 2. Visit One of the Gorgeous Beaches

 Of all the cities in South Africa, Cape Town is infamous for it’s lengthy list of stunning beaches, which surround the entire city from West to East.
 While tourists tend to flock towards Camps Bay or Clifton, my personal spot is Llandudno or Boulders Beach.
 A visit to Llandudno during the week gives you not only panoramic views of the beach from the drive out there, but also a beach barely touched by people.
 While it does get busy during peak season, weekdays are usually peaceful and only visited by surfers.
 A trip to Boulders Beach during the right season will allow you to swim with free-roaming African penguins!
 Boulders Beach just so happens to be home to a breeding colony of over 2000 endangered African Penguins.

 3. Visit a Wine Farm

 South Africa is very well known for its wine farms, which surround Cape Town by the dozen.
 Apart from sipping on extremely affordable wine, straight from the cellar, most wine farms offer stunning scenery and restaurants.
-Two of my favourite wine farms include De Grendal for it’s stunning view of Table Mountain and Babylonstoren for it’s glass house restaurant.
+Two of my favorite wine farms include De Grendal for its stunning view of Table Mountain and Babylonstoren for its glass house restaurant.